 In the Shower: Redken All Soft Shampoo and Conditioner

 When it comes to staving off dryness, the name of the game is lipids—you’ll need to pump your hair full of healthy fats in order to keep it nice and hydrated.
-Redken’s All Soft Shampoo and Conditioner is made with a protein complex that offers 15 times more conditioning than other products on the market, and will be your best bet for keeping hair properly hydrated.
-If your hair is slightly dry, All Soft will do, but reach for All Soft Mega if the situation is extreme.
+Redken’s All Soft Shampoo and Conditioner made with a protein complex that offers 15 times more conditioning than other products on the market, and will be your best bet for keeping hair properly hydrated.
+If your hair is slightly dry, All Soft will do.

 Before You Blow Dry: Redken Extreme Play Safe 3-in-1 Treatment